Robust replication of barrier-style claims on price and volatility: European-style claims

-Thus, we recover the classical hedging strategy for a variance swap: sell two European $\log$ contracts, keep two units of currency in $S$ at all times $t \in [0,T]$ and finance the position with zero-coupon bonds. \end{example}
+which recovers the classical hedging strategy for a variance swap: hold $-2$ European $\log$ contracts, keep two units of currency in $S$ at all times $t \in [0,T]$ and finance the position with zero-coupon bonds. \end{example}